 At Stanford University since 1995, Professor Tom Byers focuses on education regarding high-growth entrepreneurship and technology innovation.
 He is the first holder of the Entrepreneurship Professorship endowed chair in the School of Engineering and also a Bass University Fellow in Undergraduate Education.
 He has been a faculty director since the inception of the Stanford Technology Ventures Program (STVP), which serves as the entrepreneurship center for the School of Engineering.
-His current activities at STVP include its Principled Entrepreneurial Action and Knowledge (PEAK) project, its Mayfield Fellows work/study program in entrepreneurial leadership, and its Stanford eCorner collection of thought leader videos and podcasts.
-He was the director and PI of the Epicenter, funded by the National Science Foundation to stimulate entrepreneurship education at all US engineering and science colleges.
+His current activities at STVP include its Principled Entrepreneurial Action and Knowledge (PEAK) project regarding applied ethics education, its Mayfield Fellows work/study program for undergraduates about entrepreneurial leadership, and its Stanford eCorner collection of thought leader videos and podcasts.
+He is a co-PI on the Hacking for Defense project sponsored by the Office of Naval Research to better connect entrepreneurship education with national security challenges.
+He was the director and PI of the Epicenter project, funded by the National Science Foundation to stimulate entrepreneurship education at all US engineering and science colleges.
 Tom is a co-author of the Technology Ventures: From Idea to Enterprise textbook from McGraw-Hill, now in its 5th edition.